Samael Aun Weor: Career as an occult teacher and leader

 According to his diary, writing about sex in such a candid manner was met with disdain by the majority of the public at the time.
 Seen as immoral and pornographic, Aun Weor found himself fleeing angry mobs attempting to silence him through violent means.
-From March 14 to 19 of 1952 Aun Weor spent five days in jail for "committing the crime of healing the sick".)
-The account of his incarceration is recounted in a personal diary he later published as Secret Notes of a Guru.
+From March 14 to 19 of 1952 Aun Weor spent five days in jail, allegedly for "committing the crime of healing the sick" (but it may in fact have been a charge of "quackery").
+An account of his incarceration is recounted in a personal diary he later published as Secret Notes of a Guru.

 After March 19, 1952, Aun Weor and some disciples built and lived near the Summum Supremum Sanctuarium, an "underground temple" in the Sierra Nevada de Santa Marta in Colombia.
-On October 27, 1954, Aun Weor received what is referred to as the "Initiation of Tiphereth", which, according to his doctrine, is the beginning of the incarnation of the Logos or "Glorian" within the soul.
+On October 27, 1954, Aun Weor claimed to have received what is referred to as the "Initiation of Tiphereth", which, according to his doctrine, is the beginning of the incarnation of the Logos or "Glorian" within the soul.
 He states that in his case the name of his Glorian has always been called "Samael" through the ages.
 From then on, he would sign his name Samael Aun Weor.

 Aun Weor stated that this union of Samael (the Logos) with Aun Weor (the human soul) is the Maitreya Buddha Kalki Avatar of the New Age of Aquarius.
 Upon being asked exactly what such a title meant, he replied:

-Although he would declare himself as the true Kalki Avatar many times throughout his works, he also regularly rejected the cult of his personality:
+He went on to say that term Maitreya does not refer to an individual, but to any being who has "Christified" themself.
+However he also stated that his specific "Inner Being" was the "Maitreya" or "Kalki Avatar" of the "Age of Aquarius".
+But although he would declare himself as the true Kalki Avatar many times throughout his works, he seemed to reject idolization: